cit1zen/workers-and-resources-community-tech-tree/README.md

 A community tech tree replaces the Workers & Resources vanilla tech tree with one that is bigger, better, and managed by the modders community.
-The tree allows modders and content creators to lock their buildings behind the research in a scalable and synchronized way.
+The tree allows modders and content creators to lock their buildings behind research in a scalable and synchronized way.

 The tree also adds more realistic and challenging research gameplay for players.
 The tech tree adds new research to all three kinds of universities